The Cheapest Cable TV Plans for 2024

 What we don’t like

 Optimum has an F rating from the Better Business Bureau.
-Out of over 1,900 customer reviews, Optimum receives an average one out of five stars, with customer service and connectivity issues among the top complaints.
-Optimum was second-last in the ACSI’S ratings, too, with only 57/100 — ahead of only Suddenlink (which is now a part of Optimum).
+Out of over 1,900 customer reviews, Optimum receives an average of one out of five stars, with customer service and connectivity issues among the top complaints.
+Optimum was last in the ACSI’s ratings, too, with only 62/100.

 Tips to help you find the cheapest cable TV after you move